Cronware/Automated-Test-Bench-for-Embedded-Systems/README.md

 2. **Add test sequences** by entering a test name and adding commands.
 3. **Run test sequences** automatically.
 4. **Use Lua scripting** to write and execute complex test scripts.

+## Misc
+- In the ESP32Code folder there a .ino file for testing the app using a devboard.